 Chelsie holds a Master of Arts in Teaching from secondary drama and language arts, and a Bachelor of Arts in Theatre from SOU.
 Chelsie has taught at Northwest Children's Theatre, as well as at the reggio emilia inspired preschool Growing Seeds in NE Portland.
 Chelsie has acted with several companies throughout the Portland area, including: Sojourn Theatre, Lunacy Stageworks, Well Arts, and Curious Comedy Theatre.
 Chelsie is excited to work with Oregon Children's Theatre!

-Holly is a performer, producer and teaching artist living in Portland.
-She has performed with many local companies and is currently a proud ensemble member of Theatre Vertigo.
-Holly regularly performs sketch comedy and is a graduate of the Pacific Conservatory of Performing Arts in Santa Maria, CA. She also toured nationally with Tears of Joy Theatre, where she performed as a puppeteer and taught classes to elementary aged students in a variety of settings.
+Holly is a performer, producer, and teaching artist living in Portland.
+She is a professional actor who has performed with many local companies.
+Holly regularly performs sketch comedy and is a graduate of the Pacific Conservatory of Performing Arts in Santa Maria, CA. She also toured nationally with Tears of Joy Theatre, where she performed as a puppeteer and taught classes to elementary aged students.